≡ Menu

 All three policies provide guaranteed-for-life coverage, fixed premium levels, and cash value that grows tax-deferred at guaranteed rates.
 Cash value can be tapped via policy loans, partial withdrawals, or policy surrenders.

-Ameritas participating whole life policies are eligible for annual dividend payments.
+Ameritas participating in whole life policies are eligible for annual dividend payments.
 Dividends are not guaranteed, but Ameritas has a strong track record for consistent payments.
 Dividends can be taken in cash or invested back into the policy to increase cash value and death benefits.

 Access Whole Life features Ameritas’ Care4Life accelerated benefit rider.
 The rider allows early payment of policy benefits in the event of the insured’s terminal, chronic, or critical illness.